Back to Blog

 Medical practices represent one of the most profitable verticals for agency white-label voice AI.
 The combination of compliance requirements, high call volumes, and premium pricing tolerance creates sustainable 60-70% margins for agencies willing to specialize.

-Trillet's white-label platform includes HIPAA compliance without add-on fees, starting at $99/month for the Studio plan or $299/month for unlimited sub-accounts with the Agency plan.
-The $0.09/minute rate undercuts competitors like Synthflow ($0.12/min) while including native calendar integration, multi-channel support, and the Skool community with healthcare-specific playbooks.
+Trillet's white-label platform includes HIPAA compliance without add-on fees, starting at $99/month for the Studio plan or $299/month for unlimited sub-accounts with the Agency plan, at roughly $0.12/minute (pricing as of June 2026).
+Against a wrapper like Synthflow, which charges per minute plus a $2,000/month white-label toolkit, or ChatDash, which gates HIPAA behind a $200/month add-on on top of an annual base plan, the flat monthly platform cost with compliance built in is far easier to model into agency margins, and it comes with native calendar integration, multi-channel support, and the Skool community with healthcare-specific playbooks.